So - Of All the Acupuncture Points

 Favourite Acupuncture points?

-I can tell you which are my favourite acupuncture points, but the points that help you most will depend on your health, not mine. your What’s the point of acupuncture?
+my favourite acupuncture points, but the ones that help you most will depend on health, not mine. your What’s the point of acupuncture?
 Are you interested in the understanding of health behind the theory?
 Very different to modern medicine?

 Would you like to

 understand Chinese Medicine in English?
 And if you're having treatment, what don't acupuncturists tell you?!
 Let me tell you how I got into acupuncture!

 When I was 30 I had two jobs, one during the week (very long hours) and one every and all weekend.
 I got a cough.
 After some months of it I went to my doctor.
 His prescription made me ill, and his next one was worse.
 He may have been a good doctor but his medicine didn't suit me.
 (Find out more about me here .)
 Eventually I went to an acupuncturist.
 She said she could certainly get me 70% better.

 “Only 70%?
 I was hoping for 100%!”
 “Well in that case you'll have to change your job.
 It's killing you!”

 I remember the treatment she gave me.
 I'd been feeling blocked up in my chest, stuffy nose, tight cough, itchy skin.

 from the sky.
 I could lie on my back and breathe.
 Apparently I fell fast asleep for 20 minutes.
 When I got up, the cough was much looser and two days later it had gone.

 How had she done it - treated my cough?